Crystalus Innovation Series | Ottawa 2026

 Patrick Brean

-Patrick has advised globally on more than $10 billion in blended and sustainable finance initiatives for clients including Global Affairs Canada, Export Development Canada, Asian Development Bank, World Bank, Gates Foundation, Green Municipal Fund, Sarona Asset Management, Women’s World Banking and Federation of Canadian Municipalities.
-Prior to establishing Crystalus, he held senior management positions in both the public and private sectors, including at Export Development Canada in treasury, capital markets and structured finance.
-He is regularly engaged as a speaker, advisor and workshop facilitator on blended finance, sustainable finance and capital mobilization.
+Patrick has advised globally on more than $10 billion in blended and sustainable finance initiatives for public, private and philanthropic clients.
+Prior to establishing Crystalus, he held senior management positions in treasury, capital markets and structured finance, and he is regularly engaged as a speaker, advisor and facilitator on blended finance, sustainable finance and capital mobilization.

 Additional Expert Speakers